mikebridge/scrapeterion/README.md

 # Scrapeterion

-A very simple command-line interface for extracting and saving a list of movies that are available at [Criterion Channel](https://films.criterionchannel.com/), then selecting a random movie from the list.
+A very simple command-line interface for extracting and saving a list of movies that are available at [Criterion Channel](https://films.criterionchannel.com/).

 # Setup